NotCryptid/MicroOS/README.md

 # About Micro:OS
-Micro:OS is a lightweight operating system made in PXT and TypeScript for devices such as the Micro:Bit or Pi Zero.
+Micro:OS is a lightweight operating system made in PXT and TypeScript for devices such as the Micro:Bit or Pi Pico.

 For more info please refer to the [wiki](https://github.com/NotCryptid/MicroOS/wiki)